madetech/handbook/guides/it/Hardware.md

 - 512GB SSD
 - Windows 10 Pro

-Due to the current difficulties in getting stock of Thinkpads, the temporary PC hardware is:

-- HP ZBook, 14"
-- Intel Core i7 Processor
-- 16GB of RAM
-- 512GB SSD
-- Windows 10 Pro

 **All other roles**
 - Macbook Air
 - Apple M1 chip with 8‐core CPU, 7‐core GPU and 16‐core Neural Engine